comrade-coop/remotegigs/ISSUE_TEMPLATE.md

 We believe transparency and being upfront is crucial when laying the foundation for a fruitful collaboration.
 Since this is something we all want, our experience has shown that providing the details below is a good first step in that direction.

-So please regard these points as the minimum required for a good job post in the community.
-Details besides the ones listed are more than welcome.
+<b>So please regard these points as the minimum required for a good job post in the community.
+Details besides the ones listed are more than welcome.</b>

 As for the labels used you can refer to the accepted convention here.